-I am really happy about the way the design came out, and my daughter has already asked for her own shirt, so I think we will be putting it to use again soon.
-And I really want to try some different colors – I definitely see a pink pineapple in my future.
+My daughter has already asked for her own pineapple shirt, so I’m sure we will be putting it to use again soon.
+I’m thinking there’s probably a pink pineapple shirt in my future.

 Do you want to make your own multi-colored pineapple tee?
 Let’s do this!

-- T-shirt (I picked mine up at H&M)
+- T-shirt (I picked mine up at H&M. This is a similar style.)

-- Expressions Vinyl Heat Transfer Vinyl in four colors – I used yellow, brown, dark green, and green apple
+- Siser Easyweed in four colors (I used yellow, chocolate, dark green, and green apple)

 - Weeding Tool